binging512/MDNet/README.md

 ## Introduction

-This is the official implement of paper: [BaiduDiskLink](https://pan.baidu.com/s/1sPmA0VMD5Wu287yYNiFT5A?pwd=5hmd)
+This is the official implement of paper: TBD

 Highlights: